hedyhli/starcli/README.md

 pip install -r requirements.txt git checkout -b your_br_name_here
 ```

 Make the necessary changes, test your changes, then

 ```sh
 git add .
 git commit -m 'my commit message' git push -u origin main
 ```

-Start a pull request and wait for it to be reviewed!
+Start a pull request to the `develop` branch and wait for it to be reviewed!